directus/directus/docs/configuration/flows/triggers.md

 ![Event Hooks](https://cdn.directus.io/docs/v9/configuration/flows/triggers/triggers-20220603A/event-hook-20220602A.webp)

 Event Hooks are triggered by platform or data events.
 The logic is based on [Custom API Hooks](/extensions/hooks/).
+If your event generates data, this will be stored in the Flow Object.

 - **Type** — Choose the type of Event Hook:
   - **Filter (Blocking)** — Fires "blocking" right before the database transaction is committed, allowing you to tweak the payload or prevent completion outright.
   - **Action (Non-Blocking)** — Does not block anything.
 Therefore, a non-blocking action is mostly useful for completing tasks in response to an event, without slowing down the API.
 - **Scope** — Set the specific events that trip this Trigger.
 - **Collections** — Set the Collections that trip this Trigger.
 - **Response Body** — Send Data for the last Operation, all Flow Object data, or the Flow key.